suhaibjanjua/export-from-mattable/README.md

 Example Usage:

-javascript
-Copy code
+You can call the exportFromMatTable function like this:
 ```
+const matTableSelector = '#myMatTable';
-const filename = 'export_from_mattable_data';
+const filename = 'Export HTML Data';
-exportFromMatTable(filename);
+exportMatTableToCSV(matTableSelector, filename);

 ```

-In this example, the exportFromMatTable function is called with the filename parameter set to 'export_from_mattable_data', resulting in the export of the Mat table data into a CSV file named `export_from_mattable_data.csv`.
+In this example, the exportFromMatTable function is called with the filename parameter set to 'Export HTML Data', resulting in the export of the Mat table data into a CSV file named `Export HTML Data - Thu Jul 13 2023 15_42_45.csv`.